carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .prereq}

 In this episode, we will introduce the fundamental principles, packages and metadata/raster attributes that are needed to work with raster data in Python.
-We will discuss some of the core metadata elements that we need to understand to work with rasters, including Coordinate Reference Systems, no data values, and resolution.
+We will discuss some of the core metadata elements like Coordinate Reference Systems (CRS), no data values, and resolution.
 We will also explore missing and bad data values as stored in a raster and how Python handles these elements.

 We will use a Python package in this episode to work with raster data - [`rioxarray`](https://corteva.github.io/rioxarray/stable/),